BAJAJ FINSERV DIRECT LIMITED

 • Check Your Eligibility

-Ensure that you meet the two-wheeler loan eligibility criteria set by lenders, such as age, income, employment stability, and credit score.
-Checking these requirements before applying will help you avoid rejection.
+Ensure that you meet the two-wheeler loan eligibility criteria set by your preferred lender, such as age, income, employment stability, and credit score.
+Checking these requirements before applying can help you avoid loan rejection.

 • Repayment Capacity